hk-mars/mona-lisp/schedule.md

 @ improve codes and warnings  **#2**

 [**#1**]

 @ implementing for the scope and extent

-@ implementing for below features: when + do
+@ implementing for below features:

+when + do
 if + do
+return + return-from
+macro feature

 cond
 loop + as + in
 loop + for + in
 out + out-from

-return + return-from

 dolist